-Thus IoT system empowers employees (by giving them tools to meet customer expeditions), connects people and systems (by giving employees the access to the right information), improves productivity (making employees “heads-up” and “hands-free”), creating new insights and driving profits.
+Thus the IoT system empowers employees (by giving them tools to meet customer expeditions), connects people and systems (by giving employees access to the right information) and improves productivity (making employees “heads-up” and “hands-free”), creating new insights and driving profits.

 This hands-free mobility for enterprises requires no code when deploying mobile process applications and integrates with enterprise systems.

 This smartwatch-like device enhances enterprise productivity while keeping employees mobile and connected through customizable notifications.

 Lastly, the gamification feature is added for boosting employee engagement and motivation and enhancing business efficiency and VIP customer experience.

 This digital assistant, used in healthcare, streamlines and transforms workflow processes for continued care, thus enabling superior consumer experience.

 Notable’s artificial intelligence wearable platform improves data accuracy and patient interaction.

 Essentially putting the healthcare administration on auto-pilot, it collects and transfers data in a more sustainable way, with less expenditure and waste.

 Notable’s CEO and co-founder, Pranay Kapadia, said of this wearable device: